Finances and Legal Matters

 Planning for the future and advance care planning: Even while in good health, it is important to have conversations with your loved one about plans for the future, and what their wishes are for housing, health care, and end of life care.
 Although it might be difficult to begin these conversations, having a plan will provide a better quality of life when care needs change, and will give you both peace of mind.
 To learn more about advance care planning, or how to start the conversation, please visit the Speak Up campaign.
 Caregivers Nova Scotia's Advance Care Planning for Caregivers: Getting Started workshop is based on this campaign.

-More resources on legal and financial matters can be found on the CNS website, including a link to It’s In Your Hands: Legal Information for Seniors and Their Families from the Legal Information Society of Nova Scotia.
+More resources on legal and financial matters can be found on the CNS website, including a link to It’s In Your Hands: Legal Information for Seniors and Their Families from Legal Info Nova Scotia.

 All too often, important decisions have to be made under very stressful and emotional circumstances.
 Family members may struggle to be heard; they may feel that others are making decisions in which they should also have a say.
 “That’s not what Mom would want.”
 “Who put you in charge?”
 “I don’t agree with what you are planning to do!”
 Under these conditions, it is more likely that family relationships will experience a fracture from which they will not heal.